RTAkland/YeeeesMOTD/README_en.md

 # Precautions

-* This plugin only works properly in 'Velocity'
 * Can only be used on servers with genuine verification enabled.
 Offline servers cannot be used due to differences in player UUID calculation methods compared to genuine ones
-*This plugin only works on servers with public IP addresses, and cannot be used if using FRP mapping technology
+* This plugin only works on servers with public IP addresses, and cannot be used if using FRP mapping technology

 # Open source